tee-vee/strace-parser/README.md

 **NOTE**: `strace` must be run with the `-tt -T -f` flags for the required data to be captured

+### Building

+You'll need the Rust compiler, which can be obtained at [https://rustup.rs/](https://rustup.rs/).

+On stable build with `cargo build --release`.
+On nightly you can use `cargo build --release --features nightly` for a ~10% performance boost.

 ### Commands

 Usage: `strace-parser [FLAGS] [OPTIONS] <INPUT>`